xiaoyuxie-vico/PyDimension/README.md

 - Scaling-law examples: `https://github.com/xiaoyuxie-vico/PyDimension/tree/v1.0/scaling_law`
 - PDE discovery examples: `https://github.com/xiaoyuxie-vico/PyDimension/tree/v1.0/PDE_discovery`

+## PyDimension 3.0 Direction

+PyDimension is being redesigned toward **OpenSymmetry**, a broader framework for symmetry-aware scientific discovery.

+The current package provides the production-ready implementation of dimensionless learning.
+The next architecture direction is to keep the codebase concise and consistent while generalizing it beyond the current workflow:

+- Keep `data_generation`, but support multiple symmetry-aware generators such as translational, rotational, and scaling cases.
+- Merge the current preprocessing and dimensional-analysis responsibilities into a broader `data_preprocessing` stage.
+- Rename `constraint_filtering` to `intrinsic_coordinate`, with methods such as PCA, SIR, and autoencoder-decoder models.
+- Replace the 3.0 discovery stage with `symmetry_discovery`, using translational, rotational, and scaling encoders to identify which symmetries are hidden in the data.

+This redesign follows a first-principles approach: use simple module boundaries, consistent naming, and shared interfaces so that new symmetry classes can be added without duplicating the pipeline.

+The current architecture task is documented in `projects/20260308_CODE_STRUCTURE/task.md`.

+## Benchmark And Migration Status

+The repository now carries two runnable paths during the 3.0 migration:

+- `legacy/pydimension_v2/` preserves the PyDimension 2.0 benchmark interface.
+- `pydimension/` now contains the first PyDimension 3.0 migration surface for translational symmetry.

+The first parity milestone is now wired end-to-end:

+- the 2.0 benchmark runs through `legacy/run_pipeline_v2.py`
+- the 3.0 translational path runs through `run_pipeline_v3.py`
+- `run_pipeline.py` dispatches between them with `--pipeline-version v2|v3`
+- the key translational benchmark artifacts match between the two paths, with symmetry-discovery JSON differences limited to timestamps and output-path metadata

 ## Who is PyDimension for?

-- **Experimentalists and engineers** who want to understand which combinations of parameters control their system (e.g., flow, heat transfer, additive manufacturing).
+- **Experimentalists and engineers** who want to identify which hidden symmetries or invariant structures control their system (e.g., flow, heat transfer, additive manufacturing).
 - **Data and ML practitioners** looking for **interpretable, physics-aware models** instead of black-box predictors.
-- **Students and researchers** interested in dimensional analysis, scaling laws, and data-driven discovery of governing laws.
+- **Students and researchers** interested in symmetry, dimensional analysis, scaling laws, and data-driven discovery of governing laws.

 If you can provide a table of measurements (inputs with units and outputs), PyDimension can help you:

+- Detect low-dimensional structure and candidate symmetries hidden in the data.
+- Recover interpretable invariants, intrinsic coordinates, and reduced representations.
-- Reduce many parameters to a few **dimensionless numbers**.
-- Learn **simple scaling laws** between those numbers and outputs.
+- In the current dimensionless-learning module, reduce many parameters to a few **dimensionless groups** and learn **simple scaling laws** between those groups and outputs.
 - Visualize and interpret how your system behaves across conditions.